Armed Conflict Courts & Litigation Criminal Justice & the Rule of Law Terrorism & Extremism

 This change to the MCA makes the defense’s task to suppress Hamdan’s statements easier.
 One part of the government’s argument for permitting the statements to enter into evidence against Nashiri is that they came in during Hamdan’s trial: If then, why not now?
 The answer is that the different standards in the new MCA materially altered the threshold for admissibility by requiring the exclusion of a larger category of statements.
 Back at the time of Hamdan’s trial, it was enough for the prosecution to establish that the statements were not the result of torture.
 Under current law, the statements are inadmissible if the defense can show that they resulted from torture or other cruel, inhuman, or degrading treatment

-The defense, in arguing for suppression in Nashiri’s case, did not explicitly reference this change to the Military Commissions Act in either its motion to suppress or during oral argument over this motion.
+The defense, in arguing for suppression in Nashiri’s case, did not explicitly reference this change to the Military Commissions Act either in its motion to suppress or during oral argument over this motion.
 And while it broadly discussed the change during argument on a separate motion—a motion to suppress all alleged statements from co-conspirators, one of whom is Hamdan—it made no explicit mention of the matter in the specific motion relating only to Hamdan’s statements, where the MCA’s change is more directly implicated.

 As noted above, the defense relied on 10 U.S.C. § 948r(a)—which makes inadmissible statements “obtained by the use of torture or by cruel, inhuman, or degrading treatment … whether or not under color of law” unless that statement is being used as evidence against someone who is accused of torture.
 The defense notes in its motion that the government has conceded that 10 U.S.C. § 948r(a) applies to third-party statements, making the statute applicable to the statements allegedly made by Hamdan.